publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schV/ptA/m__us_usc_t21_s360e.md

         (2) which is a class III device because of [section 360c(f) of this title][/us/usc/t21/s360c/f],

-        is required to have, unless exempt under [section 360j(g) of this title][/us/usc/t21/s360j/g], an approval under this section of an application for premarket approval or, as applicable, an approval under subsection (c)(2) of this section of a report seeking premarket approval.
+        is required to have, unless exempt under [section 360j(g) of this title][/us/usc/t21/s360j/g], an approval under this section of an application for premarket approval or, as applicable, an approval under subsection (c)(2) of a report seeking premarket approval.

     (b) __Order to require premarket approval__